Most women don’t feel the need to wear eyeliner anymore once they try eyelash extensions but sometimes a little extra “humf” is needed.

 The following is the only checklist you need to keep in mind when applying eyeliner with eyelash extensions safely.

-- Clean your lashes by washing them, combing them, air-drying them.
+- Clean your lashes by washing them, combing them, and air-drying them.

-- Take your liquid liner and place it behind the eyelashes prior to application.
+- Take your liquid liner and place it behind the eyelashes before application.

 - Start drawing from the inner corner of your eye and go towards the outer corners.

 - If you’re aiming for a winged style, start with the wings first on both eyes.

 - Avoid having your eyeliner touch your lashes.
 Always apply the eyeliner above the lash line to prevent touching the extensions.